We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Are online support groups effective?

-In general, evidence suggests peer support groups can have a lot of benefit.
+In general, evidence suggests peer support groups can have a lot of benefits.

 Research from 2015 suggests many veterans find peer support groups helpful for: